Useful advice

 Your written document should show how your project met its aims, employed creativity or innovative techniques, was enjoyed by users, and delivered views/impressions, satisfaction and a return on investment.
 At the beginning of your document the following information must be listed:

-Within your submission please use the following as sub-headings under which you clearly provide your explanation for the judges, depending on which category group you are entering:
+Within your submission, please use the following as sub-headings under which you clearly provide your explanation for the judges, depending on which category group you are entering.
+If there is additional information that you think is not covered by these sub-headings, you can add that, but please still stick to the 1,500 word count limit:

 Creative Excellence categories

-Because the stories told by entrants are so varied we try not to be too prescriptive about how companies should enter the Outstanding Achievement categories.
+Because the stories told by entrants are so varied we try not to be too prescriptive about how companies should enter the Company Excellence categories.
 It is enough to ask that each entry explains why a new company or an existing company has a claim to win a gold award.
 We want entrants to tell their story to the judges in their best way.

-Entries for the New Company category should meet the eligibility criteria: the company must have commenced operations after October 1 2021 and should be able to prove a full year’s trading in the period to September 30 2023.
+Entries for the Start-up category should meet the eligibility criteria: the company must have commenced operations after October 1 2021 and should be able to prove a full year’s trading in the period to September 30 2023.

-Entries for Otstanding Individual are by NOMINATION and are FREE OF CHARGE.
+Entries for Outstanding Individual are by NOMINATION and are FREE OF CHARGE.

 If you are in any doubt about how to enter, please contact Rose Freeman by email.